Super Mario Bros. (film): Legacy

-Co-director Morton reflected on the movie in 2016 as a "harrowing" experience.
+Co-director Morton reflected on the film in 2014 as a "harrowing" experience.
 Morton felt "very uneasy" being put in the position of having to defend the new script.
 In addition, working with Dennis Hopper was "really, really hard.
 Really hard.
-I don't think [Hopper] had a clue what was going on."
-He described the experience as humiliating, but Morton was proud of the film's originality.
-Speaking with Game Informer for the film's 20th anniversary, Morton said: "I wanted parents to really get into it.
+I don't think [Hopper] had a clue what was going on".
+He described the experience as humiliating, but was proud of the film's originality.
+For the film's 20th anniversary, Morton said: "I wanted parents to really get into it.
 At that time, there was a very hardcore movement against video games, and a lot of anti-video games sentiment.
 I wanted to make a film that would open it up and get parents interested in video games."

+Despite not being "one of [my] proudest moment as an actor", Mathis said of the film: "[I]t's maybe [the one] that I get asked the most about [...]
+There are a lot of people who are really excited to meet me because I was [Princess] Daisy.
+That's all you can ask for as an actor—that your work, and something you were part of, left an impression on people and makes them feel good."

 Co-director Jankel said, "I do feel in my heart, it was a hell of an achievement to have made it, under those circumstances, and it has in time, happily, achieved cult status [...]
 I am often hearing how many people loved it growing up, watch it repeatedly, and are genuine fans."

 Producer Joffé remains proud: "It's not that I defend the movie, it's just that, in its own extraordinary way, it was an interesting and rich artefact and has earned its place.
 It has strange cult status."
-Joffé never heard what Yamauchi or Nintendo thought of the finished product.
+He never heard what Yamauchi or Nintendo thought of the finished product.
 He said, "They never phoned up to complain [...]
-They were very polite," though Nintendo of America President Reggie Fils-Aimé said in 2017 that the film "left a really bad taste in the mouth of our developers" and that he had heard "horror stories" about its production from Nintendo employees.
-Mario creator Shigeru Miyamoto said: "[In] the end, it was a very fun project that they put a lot of effort into [...]
-The one thing that I still have some regrets about is that the movie may have tried to get a little too close to what the Mario Bros. video games were.
-And in that sense, it became a movie that was about a video game, rather than being an entertaining movie in and of itself."
+They were very polite," though Nintendo of America president Reggie Fils-Aimé said in 2017 that the film "left a really bad taste in the mouth of our developers" and that he had heard "horror stories" about its production from Nintendo employees.

+In 2018, Phil Harnage, writer of The Super Mario Bros.
+Super Show!, revealed that the film's box office failure was considered a relief to the crew of the animated series stating, "[We] were all very happy because everybody hated it!
+It was such a waste of time and talent".
+He further added that they were never contacted about the film.